Ever noticed that taking breaks can boost your productivity? It might seem counterintuitive but resting…

 Okay, well, it may not always be that simple to end your day early when you have deadlines looming.
 So, some amount of planning (and commitment) on your part will be needed.
 Try ending your day five minutes early every day for a week.
 Then, increase that to 8 minutes, then 10 minutes, and so on until you get to 20 minutes.

-How to Create Your Time Plan
+How to Create a Simple Time Plan

 To help you create your time plan, here are some steps to consider implementing:

 - Come up with a realistic estimate of how long each item (e.g., task, meeting, call, etc.) will take.
+Test your guesstimates and adjust your timings as needed.

 - Look for ways you can connect two tasks to each other (e.g., go to the bank and post office that are close in proximity to each other, listen to your business audiobook during your commute).
+This will be a time-saver.

 - Find opportunities to share tasks or remove something from your plan by delegating it to someone else (like a virtual assistant, team member, or business partner).
+Yep, another time-saver.

 - Do you need to build in time for interruptions?
 Add a block of time to respond to queries you put off because you were actively working your plan.
+Besides, without buffer time, you’ll have little space to reset and get ready for the next thing.

 This Post Has 0 Comments